jdjakub/phd-thesis/appendix-bl.md

 \begin{figure}[h]
 \centering\includegraphics[width=8cm]{../../fig/semantics/virtual-map.png}
+\caption{Separate base and virtual registers.}
 \label{fig:virtual-map}
-\caption{Separate base and virtual registers.}
 \end{figure}

 Firstly, let us call our existing \ac{BL-ASM} the "base" level, where the hypothetical interpreter code lives.
 Next, we call the code being interpreted the "virtual" level.
 Suppose that the virtual register file is a map under the base-level user register `virtual` and the current virtual instruction lives in `instr` (Figure\ \ref{fig:virtual-map}).
-In this case, upon seeing `op: store` the following base-level code will do the trick (recall the ultra-concise notation from Section\ \ref{instruction-encoding-in-state-text-and-diagrams}):
+In this case, upon seeing `op: store` the following base-level code will do the trick:

 \begin{minipage}{\linewidth}
 \begin{lstlisting}